- What Is It?

 - Diloxanide furoate

 To treat invasive amebiasis, metronidazole (Flagyl, MetroGel, Noritate) is recommended even for amoebic liver abscesses (up to 10 cm sized abscesses).
-Tinidazole (Tindamax) is FDA approved for treatment of both intestinal or extraintestinal (invasive) amebiasis.
+Tinidazole (Tindamax) is FDA approved for the treatment of both intestinal or extraintestinal (invasive) amebiasis.
 Other countries have similar drugs for treatments, but they are not available in the United States.

 Amoebic colitis can be treated with nitroimidazoles, but they should be followed up by a luminal agent.